 My name is Rose.
 I am the co-teacher for K-Blue.
 I graduated from Shandong University of Political Science and Law.
 My major was English.
 I also received my TEM 8 certificate in the university.
 I have 5 years of experience working with children of different ages.
 I am a kind, passionate, patient, and open-minded teacher.
 My goal is to help every student to reach their potential.

 I have taught students from the age of 3 to 23, but Kindergarten is where I feel the most passionate about teaching.
-In my classroom, I hope to inspire an enthusiasm and curiosity in children, making them feel happy and excited to learn.
+In my classroom, I hope to inspire enthusiasm and curiosity in children, making them feel happy and excited to learn.

-I am so excited to join the BWYA family and I look forward to working with you all this year.
+I look forward to working with you all this year.

 Welcome!
 My name is Elin Pan.
 I am from Sweden, but I have also lived in Norway and in the UK.
 This is my 4th year in Beijing and I am enjoying learning the Chinese language and culture.